Skip to main content Skip to secondary navigation

 6. Complete the Community Partner Contract

 The contract can be completed digitally.
 Download the contract and use the "Edit Text" option in the Adobe PDF application.
-Once all electronic signatures are obtained, the supervisor at the partner organization should upload the completed contract onto their Partner Application on SOLO.
+Once all electronic signatures are obtained, the supervisor at the partner organization should upload the completed contract onto their Community Partner Application on SOLO.
 Electronic signatures are fine; however, they may not be simply typed – they must reflect actual signatures.

-Community Partner Contract for CSWS Summer Program: Available in February 2024
+Community Partner Contract for CSWS Summer Program: Available in January 2026

 NOTE: All signatures must be on the same electronic document.
 Have the supervisor, additional signatory, and Chief Financial Officer of the organization complete and sign the same contract electronically.